 - Max Mara

 Some of these brands are available in their online store.
-I always look there for styles that are missing in store.
+I always look there for styles or sizes that are missing in store.
+They deliver for free but you can also opt for an in-store delivery.
+Returns are free and fuss-free.

-De Bijenkorf department store is also a home to these luxury brands:
+De Bijenkorf department store is also a home to these international luxury brands:

 - Louis Vuitton